mechanicles/mechanicles.github.io/_posts/2018-03-04-faster-system-tests.md

 ```

 In the `user_sign_in` method, we have called `wait_for_ajax`
 helper method.
-This method we have defined in the file called `test/support/wait_for_ajax.rb`
+This method we have defined in the file called `test/support/wait_for_ajax.rb`.
+For more info about this
+`wait_for_ajax` method, please follow this [blog post](https://robots.thoughtbot.com/automatically-wait-for-ajax-with-capybara).

 ```ruby
   module WaitForAjax